drublic/css-modal/README.md

 * IE 8 compatibility (please include jQuery if you need full compatibility).
 * Pressing escape: If you press <kbd>ESC</kbd> on your keyboard while the modal is visible it closes itself.
-This behavior cannot be done with CSS only.
+This behavior cannot be achieved with CSS only.
 * Preventing background page from scrolling: If you scroll within the modal and you reach the end you don't want the page in the background to scroll.
-To prevent this JavaScript pushs a CSS class selector to the body element.
+To prevent this JavaScript pushes a CSS class selector to the body element.
 * Being accessible: To get the browser's focus to the modal and back after closing.
-* Fireing events: When a modal opens a custom event is fired called `cssmodal:show`.
+* Firing events: When a modal opens a custom event is fired called `cssmodal:show`.
 When the modal is hidden, an event called `cssmodal:hide` is triggered.
 * To add this behavior to your website, please include the JavaScript file